 The CIF Venia Project is a reference code base for using CIF Core Components.
-In this tutorial you will further extend the Product Teaser component to display a custom attribute from Adobe Commerce.
-You will also learn more about the GraphQL integration between AEM and Adobe Commerce and the extension hooks provided by the CIF Core Components.
+In this tutorial, you further extend the Product Teaser component to display a custom attribute from Adobe Commerce.
+You also learn more about the GraphQL integration between AEM and Adobe Commerce and the extension hooks provided by the CIF Core Components.

 Use the AEM Project archetype when starting your own commerce implementation.

 The Venia brand recently started manufacturing some products using sustainable materials and the business would like to display an Eco Friendly badge as part of the Product Teaser.
-A new custom attribute will be created in Adobe Commerce to indicate if a product uses the Eco friendly material.
-This custom attribute will then be added as part of the GraphQL query and displayed on the Product Teaser for specified products.
+A new custom attribute is created in Adobe Commerce to indicate if a product uses the Eco friendly material.
+This custom attribute is added as part of the GraphQL query and displayed on the Product Teaser for specified products.

-You will also need GraphQL IDE such as GraphiQL or a browser extension to run the code samples and tutorials.
-If you install a browser extension, make sure it has the ability to set request headers.
+You also need GraphQL IDE such as GraphiQL or a browser extension to run the code samples and tutorials.
+If you install a browser extension, make sure it can set request headers.
 On Google Chrome, Altair GraphQL Client is one extension that can do the job.

-We will clone the Venia Project and then override the default styles.
+Clone the Venia Project, and then override the default styles.

 Feel free to use an existing project (based on the AEM Project Archetype with CIF included) and skip this section.

-Run the following git command to clone the project:
+Run the following git command so you can clone the project:

 $ git clone git@github.com:adobe/aem-cif-guides-venia.git